seungpoemz/TRASHCAN/README.md

   Upload the credentials.json file (downloaded from your Google Cloud Service Account) into the project directory.

 - Set Up the Project on GCP
-  Ensure that your project is linked to a billing account so that resources can be used without restrictions.
+  Ensure that your project is linked to a billing account so that resources can be used without restrictions (e.g., Cloud Run, Cloud Storage, Firestore).

 - Run the server